Erin N. Coomer

 When I’m not in the clinic, I am most likely exploring Seattle, going for a run or swim, looking for a new coffee shop, sitting down with a good book, or working on writing a novel!
 I’m open to any suggestions you may have in any of these pursuits!

-Dr. Barbara Ann Carey
+Dr. Barbara Ann Andrews

 PT, DPT, Personal Trainer